-With the ratification of the Convention on the Rights of Persons with Disabilities in 2008, Austria has already done a very important step towards the establishment of inclusive education in the complete school system.
-The strategy of its implementation in the long term is called "NAP (National Action Plan disability / Nationaler Aktionsplan Behinderung)", conducted by the Austrian Ministry of Social Affairs.
+With the ratification of the Convention on the Rights of Persons with Disabilities in 2008, Austria has already taken an important step towards establishing inclusive education in the complete school system.
+The strategy of its implementation in the long term is called "NAP (National Action Plan Disability / Nationaler Aktionsplan Behinderung)", conducted by the Austrian Ministry of Social Affairs.
 In France, as of 2020, providing equal opportunities to students remains a key challenge for the school system.
 In the last few years, the July 26th 2019 law (named Loi pour une école de la confiance or Law for a School of Trust) met one of the reforms recommended by the Organization for Economic Cooperation and Development to this effect: lowering the age of compulsory education to three.
-Other reforms include extending the age of compulsory education from 16 to 18, as well as increasing the resources and the attractivity of teaching.
+Other reforms include the extension of the age of compulsory education from 16 to 18, as well as increasing the resources and the attractiveness of teaching.